pr1kol-Entertainment/Oblivion-of-the-Galaxy/.github/ISSUE_TEMPLATE/client-bug-report.md

 ---
 name: "⚙ Client Bug Report"
-about: "If you have a problem with the game"
+about: "If you're having a single player problem"
 ---

 <!--=